-Students who secured minimum 65% attendance and availed prior medical leave, may apply for the condonation of shortage of attendance.
+Students can avail 10% attendance shortage from the above mentioned attendance requirement with prior medical leave and are eligible to apply for the condonation of shortage of attendance.
 The student shall apply for condonation of attendance at least two days prior to last working day.
 Head of the Department, upon satisfaction with genuine medical grounds, with medical certificate from an authorised physician along with other supporting medical reports, may recommend through proper channel to the Vice-Chancellor for the grant of condonation.